oqolarte/oblong/content/project/site.md

 Instead of going through the application process for post-graduate studies, may I now enlist you, Dear Public, as my peer reviewer?
 I hope you don't mind.

-I dislike receiving rejection emails from The Only University I applied for one year ago.
+I never liked receiving rejection emails, but I get that they're needed, in that they let me know that I can go on with other applications.

 At least, through this site, I (hopefully) wouldn't be receiving (unsolicited) rejection letters from anyone.

 Finally, having the public as my peer reviewer, I think, opens interesting avenues for the stakeholders (me and the public).